gartenbergCH/gartenberg/README.md

 | JUNTAGRICO_EMAIL_TLS | Use a TLS connection to the mailserver | False |
 | JUNTAGRICO_EMAIL_SSL | Use a SSL connection to the mailserver | False |

+Note:
-Note: JUNTAGRICO_EMAIL_TLS and JUNTAGRICO_EMAIL_SSL are mutually exclusive, you can only set one of them to true at any given time.
+ * JUNTAGRICO_EMAIL_TLS and JUNTAGRICO_EMAIL_SSL are mutually exclusive, you can only set one of them to true at any given time.
+ * To startup an environment, you only need to define JUNTAGRICO_SECRET_KEY. you can do this as follows under linux `export JUNTAGRICO_SECRET_KEY="password"`

 ### Installing requirements